IndusWebDsgn/Sand-Blocks/README.md

 This is a game which works just like Tetris but with a twist, the blocks here are made up of sand!!!
-Please consider playing this game as it will take just 22MB of To play this:
+Please consider playing this game as it will take just 22MB of space...
+To play this:
 1)Download the zip file
 2)Extract it